mknx/smarthome/plugins/netio230b/README.md

 distribution (control item) and items to detect an error (error item).
 The error item is used to detect wether it is not possible to communicate with the device.

-### netio_id

-Contains the device id specified in plugin.conf.
+* __netio_id__: Contains the device id specified in plugin.conf.
 This attribute is optional for the control item.

-### netio_port

-Specify one of the 4 ports of the power distribution, starting with 0.
+* __netio_port__: Specify one of the 4 ports of the power distribution, starting with 0.
 This attribute must not be set for the error item.

 ### Example